This specification defines eBraille, a digital reading format for braille publications.

 Browser-based reading systems will be inherently less secure than dedicated eBraille reading systems, as it will not likely be possible to disable features such as scripting, forms, and remote resource access.
 Consequently, a browser-based reading system SHOULD follow all the recommendations for securing publications defined in [[epub-rs-33]].

-Accessibility Metadata Properties
+Accessible Formats Metadata Properties

 About this vocabulary